easydiffusion/easydiffusion/Troubleshooting.md

 Please ensure that you have an NVIDIA GPU and the latest [NVIDIA driver](http://www.nvidia.com/Download/index.aspx), and that you've installed [nvidia-container-toolkit](https://stackoverflow.com/a/58432877).

 Also, if you are using WSL (Windows), please ensure you have the latest WSL kernel by running `wsl --shutdown` and then `wsl --update`.
 (Thanks [AndrWeisR](https://github.com/AndrWeisR))

+## 'chcp' is not recognized as an internal or external command, operable program or batch file.
+Your PATH variable is missing the entry C:\windows\system32.
+Click on the Windows logo in the task bar ("start menu"), type "env", and click on "Edit the system environment variables".
+Then, click on the "Environment Variables" button near the bottom of the "System properties" window.
+Find the "PATH" entry in the "System variables" section, click on it, then click on the "Edit..." button beneath it.
+Click on the "New" button and type C:\Windows\System32 into the new line at the end of the list.
+Click the various OK buttons to close all the windows you just opened and rerun the installation.